act-rules/act-rules.github.io/_rules/explicit-SVG-image-has-name-7d6734.md

 ---
 id: 7d6734
-name: Explicit SVG image has accessible name
+name: `svg` element with explicit role has accessible name
 rule_type: atomic
 description: |
    This rule checks that each SVG image element that is explicitly included in the accessibility tree has an accessible name.